panchul/workspace/doc/Firewall.md

 ---

-How to setup `firewalld` on CentOS 8 https://www.cyberciti.biz/faq/how-to-set-up-a-firewall-using-firewalld-on-centos-8/
+How to set up `firewalld` on CentOS 8 https://www.cyberciti.biz/faq/how-to-set-up-a-firewall-using-firewalld-on-centos-8/

 ---